sasakiassociates/geo-png-db/specifications/record-lookup/0.1/README.md

 ![Illustration showing how queries can be created by matching and summing.](../../../img/query-sums.svg)

 ### Spatial Tile Structure
 Spatial tiles are structured to include the start and stop reference tiles in a single image.
-This allows better compression, fewer http queries and fewer image "slots" on the GPU.
+Combining images allows better compression, requires fewer http queries and takes up fewer image "slots" on the GPU.

 An optional "edge" zone allows us to include a single row of pixels from neighboring tiles.
 This small accommodation lets us render "plus" shapes to represent points.
 Though nowhere near as flexible as vector based point rendering, we've found that the plus shapes read much clearer than single pixels.